wjaguar/mtPaint/README.md

     PATH=/usr/i586-mingw32/bin:$PATH ./configure --host=i586-mingw32 [options]
     make

 It should also still be possible to compile mtPaint for Windows the old way, using MinGW/MSYS on a Windows system.
-However this wasn't done for quite some time, so the description below still refers to older versions of MinGW, MSYS and library packages. mtpaint.exe compiled according to it, will only be compatible with runtime libraries packaged with mtPaint 3.31 or older; to use the newer runtime (of version 3.40+), you'll need to use library and header files produced while cross-compiling the runtime (see above).
+However this wasn't done for quite some time, so the description below still refers to older versions of MinGW, MSYS and library packages. `mtpaint.exe` compiled according to it, will only be compatible with runtime libraries packaged with mtPaint 3.31 or older; to use the newer runtime (of version 3.40+), you'll need to use library and header files produced while cross-compiling the runtime (see above).

-If you want to do this you must first download the mtPaint 3.31 setup program and install the files to `C:/Program Files/mtPaint/` and then:
+If you want to do this you must first [download] the mtPaint 3.31 setup program and install the files to `C:/Program Files/mtPaint/` and then:

 1. Install [MinGW] and MSYS
    - MinGW-3.1.0-1.exe - to `c:/MinGW/`
    - MSYS-1.0.10.exe - to `c:/msys/`

-2. Install the [GTK+2] developer [packages] (and dependencies like libpng)
+2. Install the [GTK]+2 developer [packages] (and dependencies like libpng)

    For GTK+2 you will need to download and extract the following zip files to `c:/msys`:
    - gtk+-dev-2.6.4.zip